vipulnaik/working-drafts/eaf/my-q1-2019-ea-hotel-donation.md

 * Living in places with different culture and language may not be conducive to focusing on an EA project: Going to Thailand or Romania to cut costs may mean too much adjustment time and effort and not enough resources left to focus on the project.
+For some people, this option might actually work well, based on their background and comfort levels in different places.
+But for others, this option may not work.

 * In both cases, one does not have the advantage of being plugged into a network of other people also working on and motivated to make progress on similar projects.

 Based on this analysis, I think the EA Hotel offers a good option that is not clearly dominated by any other.
-Morevoer, the general idea of having such a hotel, if successful, could be replicated in other locations.
+Moreover, the general idea of having such a hotel, if successful, could be replicated in other locations.
 That would lead to a wider range of price points to meet the needs of people with different trade-offs.